Relevant Words of God:

 The Christ with normal humanity is a flesh in which the Spirit is realized, possessing normal humanity, normal sense, and human thought.
 “Being realized” means God becoming man, the Spirit becoming flesh; to put it plainly, it is when God Himself inhabits a flesh with normal humanity, and through it expresses His divine work—this is what it means to be realized, or incarnated.

 The flesh worn by the Spirit of God is God’s own flesh.
 The Spirit of God is supreme, He is almighty, holy, and righteous—and so likewise His flesh is also supreme, almighty, holy, and righteous.
 Such a flesh is only able to do that which is righteous and beneficial to mankind, that which is holy, glorious, and mighty, and is incapable of doing anything that violates the truth or morality and justice, much less anything that rebels against God’s Spirit.
 The Spirit of God is holy, and thus His flesh is incorruptible by Satan; His flesh is of a different substance to the flesh of man.
 For it is man, not God, who is corrupted by Satan, and the flesh of God could not possibly be corrupted by Satan.

-from “A Very Serious Problem: Betrayal (2)” in The Word Appears in the Flesh
+from “A Very Serious Problem: Betrayal (2)”

 (Selected Passage of God’s Word)

 The Substance of Christ Is Obedience to the Will of the Heavenly Father